faviq/faviq/README.md

 ### Data

 FaVIQ consists of **A set** and **D set** where the former is constructed based on AmbigQA and the latter is from Natural Questions.
-We hide the test set from the A set since the test set of AmbigQA is also hidden.
+We hide the test set from the A set since the test set of AmbigQA (which we build A set upon) is hidden.

 The A set contains
 - train.jsonl ()